 When we can’t travel, we need to be creative.
-As a Europe and castle lover, I figured I should make a list of the best virtual tours of castles in Europe (after already rounding up the best virtual museum tours).
+As a Europe and castle lover, I figured I should make a list of the best virtual tours of castles in Europe.

 I must have researched hundreds of castles, and I think my eyes popped out of my head just like in a cartoon because I was blown away by the number of dreamy places in Europe I still need to visit.

 I did want to include at least one castle from each country, but like the song says – you can’t always get what you want.
 So here they are – thirty virtual castle tours for times when you’re stuck at home.

 Tip: Try these tours on your personal computer and not on your mobile.